-You will have a longer surgical cut (incision) or a few small cuts on your belly.
-These cuts will be covered with one or more dressings.
+You will have a longer surgical cut (incision) on your belly.
+The incision will be covered by a dressing.

-- The dressings should stay on for 3 days.
+- The dressing should stay on for 3 days.
 After 3 days, if the incision is not leaking, the health-care team will take off your dressings. - The health-care team will check the dressings for drainage or bleeding. - The surgeon used staples and/or stitches to close the incision. - Staples should be removed 10 to 14 days after your surgery by your family doctor or at your follow up appointment with the surgeon.
 Call the HPB office 613-739-6979 if you have any issues with staple removal. - " The stitches that the surgeon used are often self-dissolving and do not need to be removed.